btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 ## Getting Started with BTCPay and c-lightning

-The most straightforward way to start using the c-lightning implementation in BTCPay is to use [Spark Wallet](https://github.com/shesek/spark-wallet) integration.
+The most straightforward way to start using the c-lightning implementation in BTCPay Server is to use [Spark Wallet](https://github.com/shesek/spark-wallet) integration.
 Just like Zap for LND, Spark is a graphical interface of your internal c-lightning node.

 You can use Spark as an internal or external wallet.
 Internal wallet allows users to use Spark via the web-browser inside their BTCPay Server.
 You can also connect externally to a Spark mobile or desktop app just by scanning a QR code.